 What You Should Know About Durational Alimony in Florida

 If you and your spouse can agree on an amount and duration of spousal support, the court will not have to decide this issue for you.
 There are many advantages to settlement, including the fact that you and your spouse are in control of the decision.
 Before agreeing on the issue of durational alimony, however, you should always consult with an experienced Florida alimony attorney to make sure you are not making a bargain that is unfair (and costly) to you.

 As with other types of Florida spousal support, if you are asking your divorce court for durational alimony, or trying to avoid paying it, you must be prepared to document your position.
 Facts matter; courts are not supposed to order an amount of durational alimony that is greater than the spouse requesting it needs.

 Therefore, if you are asking for durational alimony, be prepared to support the need you are claiming with evidence.
 If you are being asked to pay durational alimony, you are going to want to present facts that show that your spouse's need is less than claimed, and/or that your ability to pay is less than your spouse is claiming.

 There is a difference between the facts you know to be true, and the facts that the court in your case is taking into account.
 It is worth investing in a knowledgeable, experienced attorney who understands what the court needs to see and hear to make the most favorable decision in your case.

-If you have questions about durational alimony in Florida or would like to discuss your situation, we invite you to contact divorce lawyer Antonio Jimenez today to schedule an in-person consultation.
+If you have questions about durational alimony in Florida or would like to discuss your situation, we invite you to get in contact with us at the Florida Divorce Law Group to schedule an in-person consultation.